Impact of the COVID-19 pandemic on baseball

-The COVID-19 pandemic has caused disruption to baseball across the world, mirroring its impact across all sports.
-Leagues across the world experienced delayed starts, cancelled seasons, limited or no fan attendance, game postponements, and other restrictions in 2020 and 2021.
+The COVID-19 pandemic has caused disruption to baseball around the world, mirroring its impact across all sports.
+Leagues around the world experienced delayed starts, cancelled seasons, limited or no fan attendance, game postponements, and other restrictions in 2020 and 2021.
 Most leagues, including Major League Baseball, began to transition back to a normal schedule with fan attendance in 2021.
 Since then, few leagues have widespread restrictions in place, but players may still miss time if they contract the virus.

 International competition

 Professional

-The qualifying round of the World Baseball Softball Confederation-sanctioned 2021 World Baseball Classic, in Tucson, Arizona scheduled in March 2020 was postponed on 12 March 2020.
+The qualifying round of the World Baseball Softball Confederation–sanctioned 2021 World Baseball Classic, in Tucson, Arizona, scheduled in March 2020 was postponed on 12 March 2020.
 The tournament itself has been rescheduled tentatively to 2023, depending on a new collective bargaining agreement between MLB and the players' union.

 On 30 June 2020, the WBSC announced that the U-23 Baseball World Cup, scheduled to be held in September 2020 in Mexico, would be postponed until September 2021.

 On 23 February 2021, the WBSC announced that the U-15 Baseball World Cup and Women's Baseball World Cup, scheduled to be held in March in Tijuana, had been postponed due to the "pandemic and associated international travel restrictions."
 On 1 October 2021, the two competitions were cancelled.

 On 2 June 2021, the Chinese Taipei national baseball team withdrew from the final round of the qualifiers for the 2020 Summer Olympics due to concerns related to player safety from COVID-19 in Mexico.
 On 8 June, the Australia national baseball team withdrew from the same round due to logistical issues caused by COVID-19.

 On 29 July 2021, the WBSC announced that the U-18 Baseball World Cup, scheduled to be held in September in Manatee County, Florida, would be postponed indefinitely due to a resurgence of the pandemic.

 On 31 August 2021, the WBSC announced that the U-12 Baseball World Cup, scheduled to be held in summer 2021 in Tainan, Taiwan, would be postponed to summer 2022 instead.